AdamYanVI/RAPID-GLIO/README.md

-# RAPID-GLIO
-Official Code for "RAPID-GLIO: A Raman-Assisted Platform for Intraoperative Detection of Glioma to Guide Precision Resection"

 # Project Description
 This repository contains the analysis pipeline for RAPID-GLIO, a Raman spectroscopy–based machine learning framework for intraoperative detection of gliomas.

 # Workflow
-Spectral preprocessing
+1. Spectral preprocessing
-PCA-based dimensionality reduction
+2. PCA-based dimensionality reduction
-Model training
+3. Model training
-Model validation
+4. Model validation
-Ensemble importance analysis
+5. Ensemble importance analysis

 # Environment
 All analyses were conducted using Python 3.8.1 with the following main dependencies: